I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.

 Despite that most Americans are honest people, there are going to be unscrupulous individuals who will do anything to cut corners insofar as they will steal from others to do so.
 Nobody has to fall prey to electricity theft if they know how to prevent it.

 Shutting down an electricity thief can be as easy as going to your circuit breaker box to do so.
-Bell boxes can be purchased and installed to stop electricity thief in his or her tracks before they can even access the electrical sockets on the outside of your house.
+Bell boxes can be purchased and installed to stop an electricity thief in his or her tracks before they can even access the electrical sockets on the outside of your house.
 Once these scoundrels realize that they're not going to be freeloading off of your utilities, they'll take their criminal activities elsewhere.
 However, doing nothing about it could cost more than what you'd pay to address the problem once and for all.

 A Poll For Americans Who Want To Put An End To Consumer Fraud